 “’And it isn’t the thing you do, dear, it’s the thing you leave undone which gives you a bit of a heartache at the setting of the sun.’ ~Margaret Sangster”

-A quality many of us share, a very human quality, is to expect near perfection from ourselves, to expect the impossible in all tasks done.
+A quality many of us share, a very human quality, is to expect near perfection from ourselves, or to expect the impossible in all tasks done.
 I must rejoice for the good I do.
 Each time I pat myself on the back for a job well done, my confidence grows a little bit more.
-Recovery is best measured by my emotional and spiritual health, expressed in my apparent confidence and trust in “the process.”
-This is especially true now, in the middle of our national health crisis, as we learn to put aside our egos, sometimes staying at home, in the interest of protecting others.
+Recovery is best measured by my emotional and spiritual health, expressed in my confidence and trust in “the process.”

 Creeping perfectionism is a strange form of self-sabotage.
 At first it seems like such a good and healthy attitude.
 But setting realistic goals and doing my best to achieve them is very different from placing unyielding demands on myself and feeling “less-than” if I fail to meet them.

 It all boils down to being honest and knowing myself as I am, not as I think I should be.
 Knowing myself and coming away liking myself—well, for many of us, that’s a process that takes a long time.
 Holding onto realistic aspirations can be a healthy thing.
 But demanding perfection of myself and worse, punishing myself when I fall short, is not healthy.
 It’s a bitter tyrant holding a whip at my back.